 Are you kidding me -- 6.1%?
 Since 1996, the nation has averaged more than 7%.
-Currently, India is pumping out growth in the neighborhood of 10%.
+In the last few years alone, India's been pumping out growth in the neighborhood of 10%.

 Though it may be a bumpy ride, India has the potential to fulfill these optimistic promises.
 Unfortunately, I'm about as confident in "potential" macroeconomic projections as I am in my own ability to read the future.
 After all, questions about economic reform, infrastructure, and education must be addressed first.

 But if these projections are even close, the Indian stock market will show you the money.